thierbig/BG3UpscalerProxy/README.md

 This version offers these improvements:
 - DLSS 4 instead of DLSS 3 (better performance and visual quality)
 - Access to Multi-Frame Generation (MFG) in addition to Frame Generation (FG)
+- Uses Preset K by default for best DLSS performance available (4/24/2025)

 **Important:**
 - The modified mods files are designed for Nvidia GPUs series 4000/5000 because of DLSS4 MFG support